ubiquity/xp.ubq.fi/docs/active-context.md

 2. **Visualization Component Research**: Evaluating various chart libraries and approaches to determine the best fit for our dynamic visualization needs.

-3. **UI/UX Planning**: Sketching initial dashboard layouts and interaction patterns for the data dimension selection interface.
+3. **UI/UX Planning**: Sketching initial dashboard layouts and interaction patterns for the data dimension selection interface, with minimal styling to focus development efforts on data processing and core functionality.

 ## Next Steps